Class 6N had lots of fun choreographing and performing in an

 The documents below outline Crofton's e-Safety policy and practice.

-There are two documents relating specifically to students.
 The THINK THEN CLICK poster has been displayed prominently in all areas where children access ICT, and should you decide to place one near your home PC, this will support the school's practice very effectively.